 Captain Fishbones, the well-known establishment located in Quincy’s picturesque Marina Bay is kicking off the summer with a Cinco De Mayo celebration.
 With its new ownership and a revamped menu, Captain Fishbones has a lot to celebrate and invites you to come enjoy the outdoor patio and bar, tacos (2 for $5 special), music and more!

 The event is open to the public.
 Please call 617-488-2894 for any questions.

 Explore America’s birth as a global economic power in the 19th century through the prism of one family’s inspiring stories of adventure, innovation, entrepreneurial spirit and civic leadership.
 Long considered the jewel of Milton, this majestic Greek revival mansion was built in 1833 and contains the treasures of four generations of the Forbes family including China trade heirlooms and Abraham Lincoln memorabilia.
-Historic Preservation work is underway during the spring/summer 2016.
-Museum expected to open first Saturday of the month, tours at 2pm, beginning August 6, 2016.
+Historic Preservation work has recently been completed.
+The museum is open to the public for tours at 11am and 2pm on Thursdays and Saturdays.

-Every Saturday evening New England Wildlife Center sponsors the Catbird Café; the South Shore’s longest running open mic, playing original music.
+Every Saturday evening, excluding holiday weekends, New England Wildlife Center sponsors the Catbird Café; the South Shore’s longest running open mic, playing original music.
 The Catbird Café is hosted by Steve Martin and his wife Cathy Donlon.
 Steve is a well-known musician throughout the region and brings a thematic consistency between the care of wildlife and music.
 Participants in the Catbird Café range in age from young elementary school students to octogenarians, from singing families to poets and belly dancers.
-Sign up to perform starts at 4:30 and performing starts at 7:00.
+Sign up to perform starts at 4:30 and performing starts at 5:00 p.m.